ManchesterJavaCommunity/jmanc/index.md

 ### Location

-This year's event will be held at [Auto Trader's offices](contact.md) in Manchester city centre.
+This year's event will be held at [Autotrader's offices](contact.md) in Manchester city centre.
-Huge thanks to Auto Trader for hosting us once again.
+Huge thanks to Autotrader for hosting us once again.

 For more information about the location, please see the [contact](contact.md) page.

 ### Food & Drink

-Our amazing hosts, [Auto Trader](https://careers.autotrader.co.uk), will provide lunch as well as refreshments throughout the day.
+Our amazing hosts, [Autotrader](https://careers.autotrader.co.uk), will provide lunch as well as refreshments throughout the day.

 Please let us know when registering if you have any specific dietary requirements we need to cater for.